-Avoid all travel to parts of the North Caucasus region (including the Mount Elbrus area), such as Chechnya, Dagestan, Ingushetia, North Ossetia, and the southeast part of Stavropol bordering Chechnya, Kabardino-Balkaria, and Karachay-Cherkessia; and within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.
+Avoid all travel to the following areas of the North Caucasus: Chechnya, Dagestan, Ingushetia, North Ossetia, Kabardino-Balkaria (including the Mount Elbrus area), Karachay-Cherkessia, and the southeast part of Stavropol bordering Chechnya.
+Also, avoid travel within 10km of the Ukrainian Donetsk and Lugansk Oblasts border due to heightened risks and urgent safety concerns.

-Russia enforces special restrictions on dual U.S.-Russian nationals.
-It may refuse to acknowledge the U.S. citizenship of dual U.S.-Russian nationals, including denying U.S. consular assistance to detained dual citizens and preventing their departure from Russia.
-Due to the Russian government-imposed reduction in U.S. diplomatic personnel, the U.S. government may delay providing services to U.S. citizens.
+Russia enforces strict restrictions on dual U.S.-Russian nationals and may refuse to acknowledge U.S. citizenship, deny U.S. consular assistance to detained dual citizens, and prevent their departure from Russia.
+The reduction in U.S. diplomatic personnel may also significantly delay services to U.S. citizens.

-Finland has extended the closure of its road borders with Russia until further notice, including its maritime borders, responding to what it perceives as an orchestrated influx of asylum seekers from Russia.
+Finland has urgently extended the closure of its road and maritime borders with Russia until further notice, in response to what it perceives as an orchestrated influx of asylum seekers from Russia.

-Russia's full-scale attack on Ukraine is still ongoing.
-Western nations have placed severe economic sanctions against Moscow.
-Russian forces have faced setbacks after making initial gains, occupying nearly a fifth of Ukraine.
+Russia's full-scale attack on Ukraine is ongoing, and Western nations have imposed severe economic sanctions against Moscow.
+Russian forces face setbacks but continue to occupy nearly a fifth of Ukraine.